 Bassist, Composer, Educator.

 I am an approachable, knowledgable, experienced and passionate teacher of double bass and bass guitar, as well as beginning/intermediate piano, composition, arranging, and music theory.
-I'm also available for private events in the Canberra region.
+I'm also available for private events in the Bloomington area.
 Please don't hesitate to get in touch with any enquiries!
 I'd love to hear from you.

 And if you'd like to stay in contact with me, feel free to submit your email address to keep in contact with my continuing musical adventures via email.